bestfan/HB-UNI-Sen-CO2/README.md

 # HB-UNI-Sen-CO2-STM32
 CO2 Sensor for Homematic with STM32

-Inspired by the excellent work of [MHSteve](https://github.com/HMSteve/HB-UNI-Sen-CO2/blob/main/README.md) I enhanced the solution by the following features:
+Inspired by the excellent work of [MHSteve](https://github.com/HMSteve/HB-UNI-Sen-CO2/blob/main/README.md) I enhanced his solution by the following features:
 - Use of STM32 boards (Blue Pill or Maple Mini)
 - Compatibility with standard casing
 - Use of Winsen MH-Z19 CO2 Sensor